dsalo/LocalPrivacy/resources.md

 ### Password managers you can install

+A password manager is what it sounds like: it creates and remembers hard-to-crack passwords so you don't have to!
+For many people, choosing bad passwords is their easiest-to-exploit security vulnerability.

 *   [LastPass](https://www.lastpass.com/) (freemium, pro version quite inexpensive)
 *   [KeePassX](https://www.keepassx.org/) (free/open source)
 *   [1Password](https://1password.com/) (pay)